 6 Choose a Test Run name.

-Define the name of the folder in which WinRunner will store the results of the test.
+This step defines the name of the folder in which WinRunner will store the results of the test.
 Accept the default folder name res1.
 The results folder will be stored within the test's folder.